2betafactor/performance-reviews-software/src/content/posts/2023-04-21-top-10-hris-systems-for-small-and-medium-companies-for-2023.md

 ![Paycor](/assets/paycor-logo.png)

-**Overview of Paycor** Paycor is a cloud-based HRIS platform that provides HR, payroll, and timekeeping solutions for businesses of all sizes.
+**Overview of Paycor**

+[Paycor](https://www.paycor.com/)is a cloud-based HRIS platform that provides HR, payroll, and timekeeping solutions for businesses of all sizes.
 The platform offers a range of features that streamline HR processes, improve employee engagement, and increase productivity.
 Paycor is known for its user-friendly interface, excellent customer support, and affordable pricing.

 **Key features of Paycor**